Spotlight On: Dachshund

 In addition to disk-related problems and injuries, Dachshunds are also associated with difficulties such as various eye conditions (such as Progressive Retinal Atrophy), skin problems, obesity, knee dislocation (patella luxation), hip dysplasia, and hypothyroidism.
 This makes it all the more important to ensure you provide your Dachshund with the best possible diet and home environment, size-appropriate exercise, and regular visits to the vet to address any potential health problems.

-Bringing Your New Dachshund Home
+Bringing Your New Dox Home

-If you’re unsure of where to begin on your hunt for your new Dachshund companion, you should definitely check out the Dachshund Rescue List along with Dachshund Station’s list of rescues across the country to pair you with a pup in need that may just be the perfect fit for your home.
+If you’re unsure of where to begin on your hunt for your new Dachshund companion, you should check out the Dachshund Rescue List along with Dachshund Station’s list of rescues across the country to pair you with a pup in need that may be the perfect fit for your home.

-Here at Space Coast Pet Services, we’ve got you covered when your new Doxie pup or grown fur baby comes home, whether it’s for pet sitting, in-home pet visits, or walking.
+Here at Space Coast Pet Services, we’ve got you covered when your new Doxie pup or grown fur baby comes home, whether for pet sitting, in-home pet visits, or walking.
 Space Coast provides care for all breeds and sizes of dogs, so your new little Dachshund will fit right in.

 Previous